Adhartasdev/BIZNED/README.md

 The site has been tested by 3 Users:

 * Developer, male, aged 24.
-* Hotel management expert, female, aged 24.
+* Potential Partner of BIZNED, female, aged 24.
-* Financial management and real estate student, male, aged 19.
+* Web visitor, male, aged 19.

 ### General Questions to Test Users & Developer: